apache/apisix-website/blog/en/blog/2022/02/17/weekly-report-0214.md

 - Contributor
 - OpenTelemetry
 - Apache
-description: The cloud-native API gateway Apache APISIX has supported plugins such as csrf, file-logger, public-api, opentelemetry, and loggly in the past two weeks.
+description: The cloud-native API gateway Apache APISIX has supported plugins such as csrf, file-logger, public-api, opentelemetry, and logging in the past two weeks.
 tags: [Community]
 ---